oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 For CONNECT, PUBLISH, SUBSCRIBE and REGISTER requests, the Server may return the Reason Code *Congestion*, meaning *try again later*.

 The requester should wait a reasonable amount of time (*[Congestion Delay)]* before sending a new request to the Server.
 What constitutes *a reasonable amount of time* depends on the implementation characteristics - it should be configured in the client application based on those.
-See [C.3](#c.3-example-timer-and-counter-values) for an example value.
+See [C.3 "Example Timer and Counter Values"](#c.3-example-timer-and-counter-values) for an example value.

 ## C.3.
 Example Timer and Counter Values <a id='c.3-example-timer-and-counter-values'></a>